-Professionalism

-To practise the highest degree of professionalism by fostering individual accountability, reliability, continuous improvement and customer focus
+Excellence Professionalism Integrity To be ethical, To commit To practise the honest and overselves to the highest degree of transparent in highest level of professionalism by all we do scientific and fostering individual operational accountability, excellence reliability, continuous improvement and customer focus

 Syngene's longstanding tradition of pushing the boundaries of research and addressing complex scientific problems is deeply embedded.
 The aspiration to stand out as a leading collaborator in providing novel scientific solutions is more than just an objective - it's a driving force across all facets of our operations.
-This fundamental purpose acts as a directional guide, influencing our choices and providing focus to our decision-making
+This fundamental purpose acts as a directional guide, influencing our choices and providing focus to our decision-making.